-Alumni: Upon graduation, MWLA participants can engage with the program as alumni mentors.
-Alumni mentors primarily work at the MWLA school sites, providing support for the MWLA advisors.
+ALUMNI: Upon graduation, MWLA participants can engage with the program as alumni mentors, and work at the MWLA school sites supporting the MWLA advisors.
 Alumni are also involved in planning the development of the MWLA alumni program.

-The MWLA program and curriculum is structured differently than most academic classes.
+The MWLA program and curriculum are structured differently than most academic classes.
 The curriculum is adaptable and can build on current events and student interests; youth are taught leadership and advocacy skills and provided with opportunities to apply their talents, and adults make concerted efforts to connect with students.
-The students that participate in the program are the best source for expressing the value of the MWLA program.
+The students in the program are the best source for expressing the value of the MWLA program.
 When asked how MWLA differs from traditional classroom learning, young men from the MWLA Leadership Team relayed the following: